7.0 Locating Articles and Documents

 You will usually see links to other article databases and should look for the link that says article, through which you can directly access your article in full-text online.
 This is really convenient!
 Occasionally you may need to do a bit more digging once you get to the database, for example, choosing from a list of dates or searching by article title.
 If you have any problems locating your article, remember to Ask A Librarian!

 If you prefer to use a paper copy of the article, or there is not an article database listed, look for the Journal link that says "Penfield Library - check catalog for holdings."
 This usually means that we own paper copies of some issues of the journal you need (or in rare cases, just microfilm).
 Click on Journal and look at the dates of our holdings, comparing the date you need with Penfield's dates of coverage.
 Our paper journals are located on the second floor of the library, arranged alphabetically by journal title.
-Photocopy machines are available nearby.
+A scanning station is located on the first floor if you wish to make copies.

 If we do not subscribe to the journal you need, either in paper or electronically, you may want to request an Interlibrary Loan.
 Click on the ILL link, enter your ILLiad user name and password, and submit - it's as simple as that!
 (If you are not registered for Interlibrary Loan or would like to learn more about this service, see section 7.3